 It’s always going to be difficult when you decide to follow in your father’s footsteps, but it’s got to be a thousand times harder when your father is none other than the legendary Ginger McCain, trainer of the most famous horse in the racing world, Red Rum.

 Ginger’s name is synonymous with the Grand National – after all Red Rum won the world’s greatest steeplechase three times, in 1973, 1974 and 1977, and McCain won it again in 2004 with Amberleigh House.
-Hard shoes to fill indeed, and some critics have been sceptical in the past that McCain Jnr has what it takes to do it.

-An that star ascended very high indeed when Ballabriggs, gave the McCain family a fifth National success in the 2011 Grand National.
+That success continued when Ballabriggs, gave the McCain family a fifth National success in the 2011 Grand National.
 Along with stable jockey Jason Maguire he was the perfect Grand National horse and proved, once again, that the McCain’s certainly know how to train them!

 Having met Donald McCain Jnr, I can honestly say that he is a thoroughly nice man as are the staff at his stable yard at Bank House, Cholmondeley, Cheshire.